If you're asking yourself 'Do I need travel insurance?' the answer is probably 'yes'.

 As well as travel insurance, you should have a European Health Insurance Card or EHIC.
-As a UK resident you're entitled to state health care when visiting an EU country if you have an EHIC.
-Iceland, Liechtenstein, Norway and Switzerland are also part of this scheme.Your card will be valid for up to five years.
-It’s important to remember that your EHIC doesn’t replace travel insurance, it just complements it.
+As a UK resident you're entitled to state healthcare when visiting an EU country if you have an EHIC.
+Iceland, Liechtenstein, Norway and Switzerland are also part of this scheme.

-You can't use the EHIC card to go abroad for medical treatment, but you are covered for routine and necessary visits to the doctor or hospital for certain pre-existing conditions, or if you're pregnant.
+Visit Ehic.org.uk, get a form from your post office or call EHIC to apply for an EHIC card.
+You can't use the EHIC card to go abroad for medical treatment, but you're covered for routine and necessary visits to the doctor or hospital for certain pre-existing conditions, or if you're pregnant.

-You may be asked to contribute to the cost of your health care, but in some cases you can be reimbursed for those costs.
+You may be asked to contribute to the cost of your healthcare, but in some cases you can be reimbursed for those costs.